defold/doc/docs/en/manuals/project-settings.md

 Deprecated.
 If checked, will check `Vsync` and set `Frame Cap` to 0 at build-time for equivalent behavior.

 #### Display Profiles
 Specifies which display profiles file to use, `/builtins/render/default.display_profilesc` by default.
 Learn more in the [GUI Layouts manual](/manuals/gui-layouts/#creating-display-profiles).

 #### Dynamic Orientation
 Check if the app should dynamically switch between portrait and landscape on device rotation.
 Note that the development app does not currently respect this setting.

+## Render

+#### Clear Color Red
+Clear color red channel, used by the render script and when the window is created.
+Added in 1.2.167.

+#### Clear Color Green
+Clear color green channel, used by the render script and when the window is created.
+Added in 1.2.167.

+#### Clear Color Blue
+Clear color blue channel, used by the render script and when the window is created.
+Added in 1.2.167.

+#### Clear Color ALpha
+Clear color alpha channel, used by the render script and when the window is created.
+Added in 1.2.167.

 ## Physics